code-lab-org/nost-tools/docs/source/learning_resources/intermediate/fire_sat.rst

 Running FireSat+
 ----------------

-In order to run FireSat+, you will need to start each application separately.
-The Key main files for each application are named main_XYZ.py for the Python applications and scoreboard.html for the data visualization tool.
-These applications need to be logically separated.
-This can be done by running them on separate computers, or by using separate consoles in Spyder, or terminals with VSCode.
+There are five files you will need to run for FireSat+, four user applications, the NOS-T manager application, and the **Scoreboard**, a geospatial data visualization tool.
+These applications need to be logically separated when running.
+For the python scripts, this can be done by running them on separate computers, by using separate consoles in Spyder, or separate terminals with VSCode.
+The **Scoreboard** is an .html file and can be run in a web browser, double-clicking the file should work.
+Each folder in the FireSat+ test suite has a code you need to run, they are:

+* main_fire.py - The **Fires** app publishes historical fire data.
+* main_ground.py - The **Ground** app models a ground station in Svalbard, Norway.
+* main_constellation.py - The **Satellites** app models the constellation of spacecraft observing and reporting the fires.
+* scoreboard.html - The aforementioned **Scoreboard** gives a view of what's happening during a test run.
+* main_manager.py - The NOS-T **Manager** app orchestrates each test run by starting the other apps at the same time, maintaining a consistent time throughout, and shutting down the apps at the end.

-You should start the main_manager.py application last, otherwise it does not matter in which order you start the other applications.
+You **must** start the main_manager.py application last, otherwise it does not matter in which order you start the other applications.
 All of the .py applications will give an output that they are waiting for the test case to start up.
-The scoreboard.html application should be opened in a web browser.

 If everything is running correctly, the Scoreboard app should show an image similar to below.